-A meter replacement project, started in 2011, to replace all residential meters and convert our system to a fixed base radio read system continues with 38,412 installations complete as of June 30, 2020.
-The project will take approximately nine years to complete at an estimated cost of \$3,000,000 a year.
+A meter replacement project, started in 2011, to replace all residential meters and convert our system to a fixed base radio read system continues with 41,966 installations complete as of June 30, 2021.
+The project will take approximately ten years to complete at an estimated cost of \$3,000,000 per year.